-Garrett joined the faculty at Louisville Seminary in 1995 and welcomed its atmosphere of collegiality and sense of purpose among its faculty.
+Garrett has taught previously at The Chandler School of Theology at Emory University and at The Divinity School at Yale University.
+She joined the faculty at Louisville Seminary in 1995 and welcomed its atmosphere of collegiality and sense of purpose among its faculty.
 She says that her years at the Seminary have influenced a shift to writing for the church as well as for the academy.
 Some of her published works include The Demise of the Devil: Magic and the Demonic in Luke's Writings (Fortress, 1989), The Temptations of Jesus in Mark's Gospel (Eerdmans, 1998), Making Time for God: Daily Devotions for Children and Families to Share (Baker Book House, 2002; co-authored with LPTS professor Amy Plantinga Pauw), and No Ordinary Angel: Celestial Spirits and Christian Claims about Jesus (Yale University Press, 2008).
 Garrett also serves as a Bible consultant for Oxford Press.

 Garrett became Dean of the Seminary in June of 2012.

-She recently led grant writing efforts that resulted in a \$375,000 grant from the Henry Luce Foundation to support Louisville Seminary's Doors to Dialogue program, and a \$200,000 grant from the Arthur Vining Davis Foundations to support the Black Church Studies program, and a \$250,000 grant from the Lilly Endowment to address economic issues facing future ministers.
+In her time in the office she has facilitated grant writing efforts that resulted in a \$375,000 grant from the Henry Luce Foundation to support Louisville Seminary's Doors to Dialogue program; a \$200,000 grant from the Arthur Vining Davis Foundations to support the Black Church Studies program; a \$250,000 grant from the Lilly Endowment to address economic issues facing future ministers, and a pair of grants (totalling \$64,660) from the Association of Theological Schools to support an initiative in teaching about restorative justice.

-"I try to help students to explore their own understanding of what the Bible is, and of what are the sources of its authority and the means by which it exercises that authority in the life of faith.
+"In my teaching I try to help students to explore their own understanding of what the Bible is, and of what are the sources of its authority and the means by which it exercises that authority in the life of faith.
 I also want to show students that such critical thinking can go hand-in-hand with a deep passion for the Scriptures and for sharing the Gospel of Jesus Christ.
 Further, I am deeply concerned to help students learn to recognize the differing patterns of biblical interpretation used in various communities of faith and to engage persons in those interpretive communities with respect." ~Susan R. Garrett